theopenlane/homebrew-tap/README.md

 # homebrew-tap
-homebrew tap for hosting + installing the OpenLane CLI
+homebrew tap for hosting + installing the openlane CLI